brookerlouie/fighting-game-beta/README.md

 - Choose between **Warrior**, **Mage**, and **Ghost** for each player
 - Customize character names
 - Each class has unique abilities, stats, and visual effects
-- Animated GIF sprites for Mage and Ghost characters
+- Animated GIF sprites for all character classes

 ### Turn-Based Combat
 - Players take turns using abilities